Fast Route to Thermalization: Quantum control of open systems

-The protocol can be achieved under the following conditions: \begin{enumerate} \item{The isolated quantum system is completely unitary controllable, i.e. any unitary transformation $\hat U_S$ is admissible.} \item{There is a complete freedom in modifying the Hamiltonian $\hat H_S\b t$ of the system, embedded in the bath of temperature $T_B$.} \end{enumerate}
+The protocol can be achieved under the following conditions: \begin{enumerate} \item{The isolated quantum system is completely unitary controllable, i.e., any unitary transformation $\hat U_S$ is admissible.} \item{There is a complete freedom in modifying the Hamiltonian $\hat H_S\b t$ of the system, embedded in the bath of temperature $T_B$.} \end{enumerate}

-The first controllability condition, open system entropy changing control, can be addressed in the framework of the GKLS dynamical equations Eq. (\ref{eq:lindblad}).
+The first controllability condition, open system entropy-changing control, can be addressed in the framework of the GKLS dynamical equations (Eq. (\ref{eq:lindblad}).
 The control of a target state $\hat \rho_S^f$ requires engineering the asymptotic invariant of ${\cal L}$ to become unitarily equivalent to the target state \cite{lloyd2001engineering,lutkenhaus1998mimicking,murch2012cavity,puthumpally2017towards,fischer2019time}.
 In the adiabatic limit under the Davis construction, the thermal state with the Hamiltonian $\hat{H}_S^f$ becomes the invariant of the GKLS equation \cite{davies1974markovian}.

-The second condition, unitary control of a closed quantum system, has been formulated employing a Lie algebra \cite{d2007introduction,huang1983controllability,jurdjevic1972control}.
+The second condition, unitary control of a closed quantum system, is formulated employing a Lie algebra \cite{d2007introduction,huang1983controllability,jurdjevic1972control}.
 In this case, the Hamiltonian of the system is separated into drift and control terms,

 where $\hat H_0$ is the free system Hamiltonian, $u_j(t)$ are the control fields and $\hat H_j$ are control operators.
-The system is unitary controllable provided the Lie algebra, spanned by the nested commutators of $\hat H_0 $ and $\hat H^j$, is full rank \cite{d2007introduction,huang1983controllability,jurdjevic1972control}.
-Under this condition, an arbitrary unitary propagator can be achieved.
+The system is unitary controllable provided that the Lie algebra, spanned by the nested commutators of $\hat H_0 $ and $\hat H^j$, is full rank \cite{d2007introduction,huang1983controllability,jurdjevic1972control}.
+Under this condition, an arbitrary unitary propagator can be obtained.
 Such transformation necessarily preserves the eigenvalues of $\hat \rho_S$.